dalehenrich/gsApplicationTools/docs/gettingStarted.md

 It is an error to perform a [commit transaction](#commit-transaction) unless preceded by a [begin transaction](#begin-transaction).
 An [abort transaction](#abort-transaction) updates the transaction view, but does not start a transaction.

+####Which transaction mode for Topaz servers?
-Clearly, [automatic transaction mode](#automatic-transaction-mode) is the most convenient transaction mode, since the system is always in transaction and one should never get an error for missing a [begin transaction](#begin-transaction).
+At first blush, [automatic transaction mode](#automatic-transaction-mode) seems to be the most convenient transaction mode for [Topaz][2] servers.
+With the system always in transaction one should never get an error doing a [commit transaction](#commit-transaction) weithout a preceding [begin transaction](#begin-transaction).

-On the other hand, if you are making use of multiple concurrent processes, using [manual transaction mode](#manual-transaction-mode) means that you have a bit more protection from incorrect [abort](#abort-transaction) or [commit transactions](#commit-transaction):
+However, if you are making use of multiple concurrent processes, there are advantages to using [manual transaction mode](#manual-transaction-mode).

+[manual transaction mode](#manual-transaction-mode) means that you have a bit more protection from incorrect [abort](#abort-transaction) or [commit transactions](#commit-transaction):
   1. an incorrect [abort transaction](#abort-transaction) will result in a commit error before any logical corruption can be written to the repository.
   2. an inadvertant [commit transaction](#commit-transaction) will commit a partial result from another process to the repository, thus introducing logical corruption, but the subsequent commit will result in a commit error, so at least you will be alerted to the existence of the incorrect transaction semantics.

-If one were using [automatic transaction mode](#automatic-transaction-mode) in this case, the source of the logical corruption would be harder to isolate and identify.
+Using [automatic transaction mode](#automatic-transaction-mode) means that detecting logical corruption would be harder to isolate and identify.

 ###GemServer